"The People As Supreme Court: Some Incomplete Notes on Sager," 88 Northwestern U. L. Rev. 457 (1993)

 Date of Authorship for this Version

 Amar, Akhil Reed, "The People As Supreme Court: Some Incomplete Notes on Sager" (1993).
 Faculty Scholarship Series.
-Paper 1042.
+1042.